Return the Pearl to Thee

-Return The Pearl To Thee (還君明珠) (1987) is a very popular 40 episodes TV series produced by China Television starring Damian Lau and Su Ming-Ming (蘇明明).
+Return The Pearl To Thee (還君明珠 (还君明珠)) is a 1987 Taiwanese television series.
+It was produced by China Television and starred Damian Lau and Su Ming-Ming.
+It has 40 episodes.

-The original producer Young Pei-pei reproduced it into a 44 episodes TV series Torn Between Two Lovers (新还君明珠) (2008) in Mainland China starring Dong Jie (董洁) and Li Zhonghan (李宗翰).
+The original producer Yang Pei-pei reproduced it into a 44 episodes TV series Torn Between Two Lovers (新还君明珠) (2008) in Mainland China starring Dong Jie and Calvin Li.

+Return The Pearl To Thee was Su Ming-Ming's first television role.
+Television executives were unsure at first in Lau, a Hong Kong actor who was still unfamiliar to Taiwanese audiences, since he had an average appearance.
+According to the author Xiao Zhuang, despite this, the show became "an instant hit" in Taiwan.
+According to Changliu Bi-monthly Magazine, the television series was "critically acclaimed and commercially successful".

 Plot

 Pearl, a daughter of the many wives of a Qing official meet a friend of her boyfriend.
 The man also loves her and finds himself the arranged husband of the woman and decide to revoke it.
 He already has a girlfriend.
 His younger brother, knowing that, tricks to make Pearl marry to him and force the other two to leave.
 The two take revenge and then find they are wrong.